truera/trulens/docs/trulens_eval/contributing/design.md

 ### App Data

-We collect app components and parameters by walking over its structure and producing a json reprensentation with everything we deem relevant to track.
+We collect app components and parameters by walking over its structure and producing a json representation with everything we deem relevant to track.
 The function [jsonify][trulens_eval.utils.json.jsonify] is the root of this process.

 #### class/system specific